 Marie Rousseau Translation & Localisation Coordinator Paris, France

 Rolf Schuttenhelm Netherlands Digital Divestment Campaigner Utrecht, The Netherlands

 Deirdre Shelly US National Organizer Washington, DC, USA

 Ian Shimizu-Pughe Japan Field Organizer Tokyo, Japan

-Sara Shor US Keep It In The Ground Campaign Manager Berkeley, California, U.S.A.
+Sara Shor US Keep It In The Ground Campaign Manager Oakland, California, U.S.A.

 David Solnit North American Arts Organizer Oakland, California, USA